PediatricOpenTargets/documentation/README.md

 Transcripts are quantified using RSEM at both the gene and isoform level  with the GENCODE v27 annotation, except for the GTEx v8 samples which were not re-processed and are annotated using GENCODE v26.
 Fusion calling is done using both Arriba and STAR-Fusion and then filtered for high confidence fusion calls using annoFuse.
 QC metrics for the alignment are summarized using RNA-seQC.
-If you would like to view the code in more detail, please see the GitHub release [Kids First RNA-seq Workflow](https://github.com/kids-first/kf-rnaseq-workflow) and if you would like to run the pipeline, please see the [CAVATICA App](https://cavatica.sbgenomics.com/public/apps/cavatica/apps-publisher/kfdrc-rnaseq-workflow/6).
+If you would like to view the code in more detail, please see the GitHub release [OpenPBTA RNA-seq Workflow](https://github.com/d3b-center/OpenPBTA-workflows/blob/master/cwl/kfdrc_RNAseq_workflow.cwl) and if you would like to run the pipeline, please see the [CAVATICA App](https://cavatica.sbgenomics.com/public/apps/cavatica/apps-publisher/kfdrc-rnaseq-workflow/6).
 Once in the Cavatica workflow page, please click on the "Read All" link to open up the full documentation.

 ### RNA Sequencing Data